Azure/FTALive-Sessions/content/data/azure-data-introduction/readme.md

 **Agenda**

 There is a lot that goes in to creating, validating and implementing an end-to-end Data Analytics Pipeline.
-As such, this content is designed to be _delivered_ in two to three parts.
+As such, this content is designed to be delivered in two or  three parts.
 Below is the agenda, however we intentionally will not be covering all of the content.
 Instead we encourage you to access this repository at your own pace.

 1. [Introduction](./introduction.md)
 1. [Type of Data](./typeofdata.md)